milobedini/Feeding-Frenzy/README.md

 <img width="583" alt="Screenshot 2021-12-29 at 11 57 07" src="https://user-images.githubusercontent.com/89992629/147661815-ed76b05d-3a9a-41d4-b4e2-ac314c43bad1.png">

 Finally, the logic to win each level was created, as well as the functions to initialise each level with the appropriate components.
-For example the final level has 20 sharks , around half of which move over twice as quickly as in the first level which has just 6 sharks.
+For example the final level has 20 sharks, around half of which move over twice as quickly as in the first level which has just 6 sharks.

 ## 3) Styling